alsalafiyyah/alsalafiyyah.github.io/_posts/2020/2020-07-28-tawassul-through-awliya.md

 locale: en
 lang: en
 note: true
-excerpt: "Is it permissible for a Muslim to make Tawassul by virtue of the status of the prophets and the righteous people?"
+summary: "Is it permissible for a Muslim to make Tawassul by virtue of the status of the prophets and the righteous people?"
 ---

 ### Question: